-The rationale for comparing with this recent period instead of the official WMO so-called 'normal' period 1961-1990, is that the latter period is affected by the cold period 1945-1980.
-Most comparisons with this period will inevitably appear as warm, and it will be difficult to decide if modern temperatures are increasing or decreasing.
+The rationale for comparing with this recent period instead of various 'normal' periods defined for parts of the past century, is that such reference periods often will be affected by past cold periods, like, e.g., 1945-1980.
+Most modern comparisons with such reference periods will inevitably appear as warm, and it will be difficult to decide if modern temperatures are increasing or decreasing.
 Comparing instead with the last previous 10 years overcomes this problem and clearer displays the modern dynamics of ongoing change.
-This decadal approach also corresponds well to the typical memory horizon for many people and is now also adopted as reference period by other institutions, e.g. the Danish Meteorological Institute (DMI).
+This decadal approach also corresponds well to the typical memory horizon for many people and is now also adopted as reference period by other institutions, e.g., the Danish Meteorological Institute (DMI).

-In addition, most temperature databases display temporal instability for data before the turn of the century (see, e.g., p.
+In addition, most temperature databases display temporal instability for past data (see, e.g., p.
 9).
-Any comparison with the WMO reference period 1961-1990 will therefore be influenced by such ongoing monthly changes of mainly administrative nature.
-An unstable value is clearly not suited as reference value.
+Any comparison with such reference periods will therefore be influenced by ongoing monthly changes of mainly administrative nature.
+A fluctuating value is clearly not suited as reference value.
 Simply comparing with the last previous 10 years is more useful as reference for modern changes.
-See also additional reflections on page 47.
+Please see also additional reflections on page 47.